-This post is the seventh post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the seventh post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 The death of Sarit Thanarat left a vacancy in the post of prime minister.
 Aside from the scandalous stories that emerged of Sarit’s immense secret wealth and of the numerous mistresses he had, the transition of power was simple and straightforward.
 Thanom Kittikachorn, Sarit’s trusted deputy, became prime minister.
 Thanom continued Sarit’s policies and style of rule; again and again the army promoted the idea of ‘Thai-style democracy’, under an all-powerful dictator.

 Problems soon mounted.
 Sarit had, perhaps, been too successful for his successor’s regime; the economic development from his policies, along with massive US investment during the Indochina war, led to rapid urbanization, followed by high unemployment and greater crime.
 Attempting to distract public attention away from the problems, Thanom decided to promulgate a new constitution in 1968.
 It was based on earlier military models, for it had an appointed Senate, but it seemed to ensure a Sarit-style government: a powerful prime minister dominating a weak legislature.

 Thanom set up the Sahaprachathai party to contest the 1969 election in which he won the most seats, relegating the Democrat Party to opposition.
 It turned out, however, that Thanom did not enjoy democracy.
 MPs began to criticize his policies and attempted to block his budgets.
 He declared: